totiffany/totiffany.github.io/_posts/2018-07-26-Apartment-Tour!.md

 Brian designed the large black and white prints we have on the wall behind the couch.
 They turned out much bigger than I anticipated, and I wasn't too sure about covering that much of our wall space at first, but now I like them up there.
 Artwork is such a fun and easy way to customize your space, and we can always change it out if we're ever craving a change.

 Our couch is from [Blue Dot](https://www.bludot.com/) and was one of the first things we bought when we moved in.
 There wasn't room for a couch at our old place, so we were really excited to have one again.
 I thought it would take us a long time to pick out a couch (it's a big purchase!), but Brian found this one surprisingly easily.
-Blue Dot has a showroom in San Francisco, so we were able to see it in person before we purchased it.
+Blue Dot has a showroom in San Francisco, so we were able to see it in person before we bought it.
 Did you guys know you can negotiate a discount on furniture?
 That was a new experience for us, and in the end we were really happy with the price we ended up paying for it.
 Our dining table is from Wayfair and the chairs are from West Elm.
 I was worried the table and chairs wouldn't match, but the wood color is so similar they look like a set!

 ![Apartment-Tour-4.jpg]({{site.baseurl}}/img/Apartment-Tour-4.jpg)